 Rupit is just perfect for a nice romantic walk for two, alone or with your whole family.
 You can take a relaxing walk through the village and explore beautiful places behind every corner.

 Moreover, you can find some hiking trails from Rupit through the surrounding Catalan nature.
 It’s therefore worth it coming to Rupit for a hike, as well.

 Even after the sun has set and most tourists are already gone, Rupit is inviting for another walk.

 What food should you try in Rupit?

-Rupit is popular for its bakeries in which you can by Coca (A typical Catalan pastry) and XXL-Croissants.
+Rupit is popular for its bakeries, where you can buy Coca (A typical Catalan pastry) and XXL-Croissants.

 If you are in Rupit, you shouldn’t miss your chance to try these great delicacies.

 Catalonia is famous for its Fuet.
-Fuet is a dry meat sausage and just amazingly delicious.
+Fuet is a dry meat sausage and is just amazingly delicious.
 Since I am living in Catalonia, I eat it way too much.
-Fuet actually comes from the region around Vic and therefore, the Fuet you can buy in Rupit is also extremely good.
+Fuet actually comes from the region around Vic, and therefore, the Fuet you can buy in Rupit is also extremely good.

 More Trips in Spain

-If you want to know about other great places to visit in Spain, be sure to check the 10-day Spain Road Trip Tour by The road trip guy.
+If you want to know about other great places to visit in Spain, be sure to read the 10-day Spain Road Trip Tour by The Road Trip Guy.